-Our vision is to develop our workplaces to fit more closely with how we want to work: with more agility, supported by digital tools, and achieving those benefits that so many of you told us, in our recent survey, that you want to realise.
+We're moving to a new hybrid way of working as we all start to reconnect on campus.
+Our vision is to develop our workplaces to fit more closely with how we want to work in the future: with more agility, supported by digital tools, and achieving those benefits that so many of you told us about in our recent survey.

-As more of us reconnect with campus and rejoin our colleagues in person, you may be wondering which buildings are available for you to work in.
-Some offices are currently being utilised in new ways, meaning your old workspace may not be available.
+As more of us reconnect with campus and rejoin our colleagues in person, you may be wondering which buildings are available for you to work in at the moment.
+Some offices are currently being utilised in new ways, meaning your old workspace may not be available right now.

 Ron Cooke Hub